DLR-SL-MDO/mdax-emissions/README.md

 # mdax-emissions

-This repository the tool input and output definitions for a simple workflow example.
+This repository contains the tool input and output definitions for a simple workflow example.

 To get an impression of the tools a generated workflow, see [examples](./example/html).